The Kwik Reading program is interesting.

 To be clear, I’m not trying to hold Kwik responsible for anything Will Smith or anyone else does in their lives.
 That would be illogical.

-But when people behave that way, now matter how much they might apologize after the fact, it does beg the question of how well they understood what they were reading.
-And that’s assuming they chose books worth reading in the first place.
+But when people behave that way, no matter how much they might apologize after the fact, it does beg the question of how well they understood what they were reading.
+Assuming they chose books worth reading in the first place.

 The Jim Kwik-MindValley Connection